-2. Clean and roughly chop your veg.
-Pop into a food processor.
-Whizz with the garlic till finely chopped like mince.
-Or, just grate the veg or chop really finely.
+2. Clean and roughly chop the veg.
+Pop it into a food processor, along with the garlic, and whizz till finely chopped like mince.
+No processor?
+You can grate the veg by hand or chop it really finely.

-3. Add a good splash of oil to a hot sauce pan or pot.
-Add the minced up veg and a pinch of salt.
-Sizzle for 5 mins.
-Stir frequently.
-You want to extract the liquid from the veg to concentrate their flavours.
+3. Add a good splash of oil to a hot saucepan or pot.
+Add the minced veg and a pinch of salt.
+Sizzle for 5 mins, stirring frequently – you want to extract the liquid from the veg to concentrate their flavours.

-4. Pour in the water.
-Add the bay or thyme and peppercorns.
-Boil for 15 mins.
-It’s like making vegetable tea.
+4. Pour in 1 ltr water.
+Add the bay leaf or thyme sprig and the peppercorns.
+Boil for 15 mins – a bit like making veggie tea.

-5. Turn off heat.
-You can strain it and use straight away but it’s best if you let it cool for a further 5-10 mins.
+5. Turn off the heat.
+You can strain the stock and use it straight away, but it’s best if you let it cool for 5-10 mins.